The innovation economy is growing in our own backyard. But will today’s students be prepared for tomorrow’s STEM jobs?

-Despite being a renowned center of learning, students in Boston Public Schools (BPS) are struggling – especially in STEM (science, technology, engineering and math) subjects.
-On the 2021 Massachusetts Comprehensive Assessment System (MCAS) standardized achievement test, 84% of BPS 8th graders failed to meet or exceed expectations in Science and Technology/Engineering.
-This can impact their futures, as 8th grade is when students make course selections for high school that will chart their future career path.
+Despite being a renowned center of learning, students in Boston public schools are struggling – especially in STEM (science, technology, engineering and math) subjects.
+In the 2017 Massachusetts Comprehensive Assessment System (MCAS) standardized achievement test, 87 percent of Boston Public School 8th graders failed to score “proficient” in science, technology, and engineering.
+This can impact their futures, as eighth grade is when students make course selections for high school that will chart their future career path.

 - Works with out-of-school time programs and with corporate volunteers to offer experiential learning with industry professionals.